HRC47 l International community jointly urges Nicaragua to reverse course on human rights crisis

 Raphaël Viana David

-Raphaël is ISHR's Asia Programme Officer, and one of the two Focal Points for Latin America in our Geneva office.
+Raphaël is ISHR's China and Latin America Programme Manager in our Geneva office.
 He joined ISHR in 2018.